 - Business Divisions

-ACCIONA Construction is at the forefront in R&D + innovation, and is one of the leading construction companies in the world, using the latest techniques to implement its projects.
+ACCIONA is at the forefront in R&D + innovation, and is one of the leading construction companies in the world, using the latest techniques to implement its projects.
+Committed to technical excellence, our experience, knowledge and capacity to meet the most technical challenges and difficulties involved in the execution of major projects around the world allow us to deliver the latest sustainable infrastructure solutions.

 The Windsor-Essex Parkway project is part of the proposed plan to connect Highway 401 in Ontario to Interstate 75 in Michigan, by way of a new Canadian inspection plaza and bridge crossing being constructed by the Federal Government in West Windsor.
 The Windsor-Essex Parkway will be publicly owned and controlled.
 It will not be a tolled road.